sansumbrella/Pockets/src/pockets/puptent/README.md

+# PupTent - a 2D game engine built on Cinder and entityx

 PupTent is not ready for public consumption.
 It's likely to change quite a bit.
-But I want to share it with some friends, so here it is.
+But I wanted to share it with some friends, so here it is.

-# PupTent - a 2D game engine built on Cinder and entityx

 PupTent is meant for use in the development of small games with big hearts.
 It is especially supportive of mixing procedural and hand-drawn 2d art.